aoles/ShinyDevCon-notes/README.md

 The R package [DT](https://github.com/rstudio/DT) is an interface to the DataTables JavaScript library which renders HTML tables that can be paginated, filtered, and sorted.

-## Authoring books with rmarkdown *Yihui Xie*
+## Authoring books with R Markdown  | *Yihui Xie*

 Preview of the new [bookdown](http://rstudio.github.io/bookdown) package for laying out complex, multi-file documents.
+Features automatic numbering of figures and tables in the HTML output, cross-references of figures and tables, and fine control of the appearance of figures.

 ## shinyjs | *Dean Attali*